π¦ Grey Francolin β The Beloved Teetar of the Subcontinent

 π‘ Captive Care and Housing

-Raising Grey Francolins at home or on farms is simple if their basic needs are met:
+Raising Grey Francolins at home or on farms is simple if their basic needs are met.
+For those interested in other ground-dwelling birds, the Painted Francolin offers a colorful alternative with similar care requirements:

 - πͺΊ Spacious cages or aviaries with ground access for scratching